Emperor Tianzuo of Liao: End of the Liao dynasty

 After the end of the Northern Liao dynasty, the general Yelü Dashi rejoined Emperor Tianzuo.
 In 1123, Jin troops captured Emperor Tianzuo's palace at Qingzhong (south of present-day Hohhot), capturing members of his family.
 Emperor Tianzuo fled to the Western Xia and sought refuge there.
 Later, Emperor Tianzuo expressed his intention to attack the Jin dynasty, but Yelü Dashi withheld his support, considering it folly as the Jin dynasty was too militarily powerful.
 In 1124, Yelü Dashi fled to the west with a band of his followers, and established the Western Liao dynasty.
 In 1125, Emperor Tianzuo was captured by the Jin dynasty, thereby marking the collapse of the Liao dynasty.

 Death

-In 1156, in an act of humiliation, the Jin emperor who at the time was the Prince of Hailing ordered him and the former Emperor Qinzong of Song to compete in a match of polo.
-Emperor Qinzong was weak and frail, and thus quickly fell off the horse.
-Yelü Yanxi was more familiar with horse riding, and tried to escape, but was shot to death by Jurchen archers.
+Emperor Tianzuo's death is a subject of debate.
+In History of Liao, it was stated that Emperor Tianzuo died in 1128 from illness at the age of 53.
+According to Da Song Xuanhe Yishi (大宋宣和遗事), it was stated that in 1156, the Jin emperor who at the time was the Prince of Hailing ordered him and the former Emperor Qinzong of Song to compete in a match of polo in an act of humiliation.
+After the weak and frail Emperor Qinzong quickly fell off the horse and was trampled to death, Yelü Yanxi, who was more familiar with horse riding, and tried to escape, but was shot to death by Jurchen archers.
+He was 81.
+However, the latter event is largely fictitious, as Da Song Xuanhe Yishi is a novel written during the Yuan dynasty.